moyner/moyner.github.io/content/post/kernels-and-agents/index.md

 ## A bit of background

+I have just hit the merge button on the 0.4.0 release of JutulDarcy.
+The biggest change since the 0.3 series is full support for executing models on GPUs.
+We already had GPU support for linear solves on CUDA through NVIDIAs CuSPARSE and AMGX libraries, but the new release moves all compute-intensive parts to the GPUs in a single unified implementation that can execute on AMD GPUs, CUDA GPUs and CPUs, all written in Julia.

+Running models on GPUs can be a major performance benefit, as modern GPUs offer much higher throughput than CPUs when performing repetitive numerical calculations.
+Other reservoir simulators have moved some or all calculations to GPUs.

+## The parts of a reservoir simulator

+### Properties

+The largest cost in a forward simulation is typically the linear solver and this is a fairly self-contained

+### Equations

+### Linear solvers

+Reservoir simulators running on GPUs is hardly a new development, so the reason for this blog post is instead to highlight that this port was done without altering the implementations of equations themselves.
+It is also

+### Convergence criteria, updates and miscellanious

 I started what eventually became Jutul.jl back in 2020 with three goals:

 1. Learn Julia